kavia-common/clash-royale-ethereum-matchmaker-171107-171116/frontend/README.md

 - API calls are centralized in src/services/api.js
 - Ethers escrow deposit helper is in src/services/blockchain.js
 - Profile list fetches data from backend; Escrow flow hits backend and contract
+- Clash Royale linking & stats (read-only): After linking via LinkAccountModal (tag or token), open the ClashRoyaleDashboard to view player profile and trophies.
+Stats are fetched by the backend from Supercell’s official API; no tokens are sent directly to Supercell from the browser.

 In the project directory, you can run: